Skip to main content

 Finding your pitch:

-Once you have found that perfect park then it Is time to hunt for that perfect pitch with a view that captivates you every day.
+Once you have found that perfect park, then it Is time to hunt for that perfect pitch with a view that captivates you every day.
 This may sound silly, but this is the place you will be holidaying for the next 10 - 15 years and it is incredibly important that you love it.
 One key thing to remember is that the plot will affect the price of the static caravan.
 Prices may change depending on plot size and how desirable it is.

 Choosing your holiday home:

-Once you have the location and the pitch it is time to find a caravan.
-Much like the pitch the caravan you choose needs to have a wow factor, these holiday homes are expensive and you will be holidaying in it for a long time.
+Once you have the location and the perfect pitch, it is time to find a caravan.
+Much like the pitch, the caravan you choose needs to have a wow factor, these holiday homes are expensive and you will be holidaying in it for a long time.
 It needs to not only meet your needs now but also in 15 years.
 The best course of action here is to have a look online and narrow the search down to 5 or 6 caravans and then make an appointment to come down to our sales centre.

 Placing your order:

 You have nearly obtained your dream static caravan now it is time to sit down and go over the details.
-When trying to purchase a static caravan on a holiday park generally it won’t be sold directly to you but instead, it will be sold to the park who will then add their mark up for the plot and privilege.
-The colleague who has helped will send the park a quote for the chosen static, and the park will quote you.
+When trying to purchase a static caravan on a holiday park, generally it won’t be sold directly to you but instead, it will be sold to the park who will then add their mark up for the plot and privilege.
+The colleague who has helped will send the park a quote for the chosen static and the park will quote you.
 If you are happy let the park know and we can handle the rest.

 Maintaining your caravan:

 Now you have your dream caravan on your dream pitch, the key thing to keep in mind when thinking about caravan maintenance is checking windows and seals for degradation as this could lead to a build-up of moisture in the van.
 If you do happen to notice any dampness it is always good to ensure that you open the windows in your van to improve air circulation and to help stop the dampness spreading or getting worse.
-If the seals are all good just make sure there are no leaks anywhere
+If the seals are all good, just make sure there are no leaks anywhere

 The other thing to keep in mind is the chassis condition.
 It is always important to make sure that both the anchor chains and chassis are still in good condition.
 This is especially important nearer the coast.
 If the chassis is starting to rust it is a good idea to catch it early, sand down the affected area, and paint it with wax oil.